Body to Body, Job to Job

 Body to Body, Job to Job (stylized on the cover as Body To Body Job To Job.) is the third compilation album by the American experimental rock band Swans.
-It was released simultaneously on LP, CD and audio cassette in 1991.
+It was released simultaneously on LP, CD and cassette in 1991.
 It presents various live recordings, tape loops and previously unavailable material recorded between 1982 and 1985.
 The title is taken from the song "Job".